MunasheMuk2/Shumba_valeting/README.md

 ### Wireframe Reasoning

-1. The wireframe prioritizes clarity and usability, ensuring users can quickly understand the purpose of the Smart Pallet Calculator.
+1. The wireframe prioritizes clarity and usability, ensuring users can quickly understand the purpose of Shumba Valeting.

-2. Input fields on the pallet calculator form/contant us page are logically grouped to guide the user through step-by-step data entry
+2. Input fields on the booking form are logically grouped to guide the user through step-by-step data entry

-3. The calculate and reset button on home page and submit button on contact us page are positioned to reinforce final action after data is entered
+3. The  buttons on home page are positioned to work as call to actions

-4. Images added on the vehicle guide page work as an aid to indicate vehicle sizes in each section
+4. Images added to show users examples of thw work Shumba valeting does

 ### Colour Scheme